stakater/developer-handbook/iam/README.md

 - Resource Server (Where your data are stored) e.g. backend REST API
 - Authorization Server (Responsible for authenticating your identity and gives you an authorization token, so that you can request resource server for your data with this token. this token is called access_token) → e.g. KeyCloak

-##### Confidential Clients
+#### 2.1.1 Clients

 Clients can be public and confidential.

+##### 2.1.1.1 Confidential Clients
 There is a significant distinction between the two in OAuth nomenclature.
 Confidential clients can be trusted to store a secret.
 They’re not running on a desktop or distributed through an app store.
 People can’t reverse engineer them and get the secret key.
 They’re running in a protected area where end users can’t access them.

-##### Public Clients
+##### 2.1.1.2 Public Clients
 Public clients are browsers, mobile apps, and IoT devices.

-### OAuth Scopes
+### 2.2 OAuth Scopes

 Scopes are what you see on the authorization screens when an app requests permissions.
 They’re bundles of permissions asked for by the client when requesting a token.
 These are coded by the application developer when writing the application.

 ![OAuth Scopes](../img/oauth-scopes.png)

-### OAuth Tokens
+### 2.2 OAuth Tokens

 **Access Token And Refresh Token**